maivincent/arribachocolat/_i18n/en/_posts/2025-04-12-conexion-64-manabi.md

 ---
 layout: post
-title: "Conexion - 64% Fine Cacao - Light Roast - Manabi"
+title: Conexion - 64% Fine Cacao - Light Roast - Manabi
 tags: [Dark, Pure]
 categories: [Conexion]
 ---

 At 64%, this Conexion chocolate is gentle and sweet.
 Aromatic, it brings notes of honey, cardamom and cinnamon, as well as a strong herbal character.